qiaozhijian/Wahba-Problem/README.md

 Wahba proposed a solution to this problem in 1962.
 Rotations are represented by the quaternion, which is subject to fewer constraints than the rotation matrix.

+In this repository, I implement the solutions, namely TRIAD and QUEST, proposed by Shuster.
 ## Run

 ```bash